seelabs/scratch_docs/xls-xchainbridge.md

 The destination account for the funds on the destination chain.

 ###### 2.4.2.1.5. `OtherChainSource`
-The account on the source chain that submitted the `XChainCreateAccountCommit` transaction that triggered the event associated with the attestation.
+The account on the source chain that submitted the `XChainAccountCreateCommit` transaction that triggered the event associated with the attestation.

 ###### 2.4.2.1.6. `PublicKey`
 The public key used to verify the signature.